 \subsection{\sca{-NPC}: Assessment of segmentation methods in SCA subjects}

 While the previous results section used healthy subjects at 7T, the performance of \go{ 2.0-n2} against \fsv{} and \sys{} for three SCA subtypes are shown in Figure \ref{fig:sca-npc-mprage} with a special focus on the cerebellum.
 All techniques struggled to accurately segment the cerebellar WM and cortex for the three SCA subjects.
-While \fsv{} had to best overall delineation of the cortex-CSF boundary, it systemically missed some inferior sections for all subjects.
-Moreover, inferior WM seemed particularly challenging to identify for \fsv{} compared to the two other techniques.
-Conversely, \sys{} and \go{ 2.0-n2} over-segmented the superior cerebellar WM, with \sys{} exhibiting a more pronounced error.
+While \fsv{} had the best overall delineation of the cortex-CSF boundary, it systematically missed some posterior sections of the cerebellum for all subjects.
+Moreover, posterior WM seemed particularly challenging to identify for \fsv{} compared to the two other techniques.
+Conversely, \sys{} and \go{ 2.0-n2} over-segmented the anterior cerebellar WM, with \sys{} exhibiting a more pronounced error.
 Overall, \sys{} successfully identified all cerebellar cortex regions, but consistently over-segmented them across all test cases.
 For the second subject, \go{ 2.0-n2} mislabeled some brain cortex voxels as cerebellum cortex.